Health effects of tattoos: Allergy to metals

-People who are sensitive or allergic to certain metals may react to pigments in the skin with swelling and/or itching, and/or oozing of clear fluid called serum.
+People who are sensitive or allergic to certain metals may react to pigments in the skin with swelling, itching, or oozing of clear fluid called serum.
 Such reactions are quite rare, however, and some artists will recommend performing a test patch.
-Because the mercury and Azo-chemicals in red dyes are more commonly allergenic than other pigments, allergic reactions are most often seen in red tattoos.
+Because the mercury and azo-chemicals in red dyes are more commonly allergenic than other pigments, allergic reactions are most often seen in red tattoos.
 Less frequent allergic reactions to black, purple, and green pigments have also been noted.
 Tattoo inks contaminated with metal allergens have been known to cause severe reactions, sometimes years later, when the original ink is not available for testing; see metal allergy.

-Traditional metallic salts are prevalent in tattoo inks.
+Metallic salts are prevalent in tattoo inks.
 A 3 by 5 in tattoo may contain from 1 to 23 µg of lead, but there is insufficient evidence to assess whether the metallic salts are harmful at this dosage and via this method.
 However, in 2005, there were no reports of metal toxicity from tattoo ink.